roypat/linux/Documentation/virt/kvm/api.rst

 size of the address translated by the stage2 level (guest physical to host physical address translations).

+KVM_VM_TYPE_ARM_SW_PROTECTED is currently only for development and testing of confidential VMs without having underlying support.
+Do not use KVM_VM_TYPE_ARM_SW_PROTECTED for "real" VMs, and especially not in production.
+The behavior and effective ABI for software-protected VMs is unstable.

 4.3 KVM_GET_MSR_INDEX_LIST, KVM_GET_MSR_FEATURE_INDEX_LIST
 ----------------------------------------------------------